METHOTREXATE injection, solution

 How Supplied

-Methotrexate Injection is a clear, yellow, sterile solution available as preservative-free (single-dose vials) as follows:
+Methotrexate Injection is a clear, yellow, sterile solution available with preservative (multiple-dose vials) and preservative-free (single-dose vials) as follows:

 Strength/Fill volume